+There are loads of things to do in Kyoto.
 Think of bamboo forests, Geisha, traditional restaurants and golden temples and you will be thinking of Kyoto.
 However, at first sight, Kyoto seems like any other modern city, especially if you arrive by train.
 Once you start exploring though you will soon find the Kyoto (and Japan) of your imagination.
 Enjoy the journey.

 Things to do in Kyoto: